Around the World with One Button

 An Australian themed button made by a French company sold by a German trader to an American Collector!
 It says “Blue Mountain Sydney”.

-Although it does not show clearly in the photos, there is a backmark of an “anchor and bomb”; the mark of Coinderoux who bought out Trenton, Weldon & Weil in 1904 and traded until around 2008.
+It has a backmark of an “anchor and bomb”; the mark of Coinderoux who bought out Trenton, Weldon & Weil in 1904 and traded until around 2008.
 It was then taken over by Janvier.

 Although the lady who bought it wondered if it was a park ranger’s button, I think it must be a souvenir button, as rangers would have one with the name of the government department on it, e.g. http://www.austbuttonhistory.com/14th-may-2021/